aiw3ndil/tru3n0/_posts/2023-05-13-social-networks.md

 I decided to come back after Elon Musk bought Twitter.
 Because is where I share my public interests, like this blog.
 And Elon is a great advocate of freedom of speech.
-When comes to share my thoughts, I know you're not gonna like this but I'm a Paganist Pro-White.
+When comes to share my thoughts, I know you're not gonna like this but I'm a Paganist.
 And it feels like you cannot say any of this on platforms like Facebook.
 Now on Twitter you can.

 I don't know why Varg Vikerness was banned again but I hope him come back soon to Twitter.
 We need a platform